Anuj-DataStream/Python_programming/README.md

 - Writing clean, readable code
 - File handling (reading and writing to text files)
 - Game development and basic algorithms
+- Python basics: working with libraries, user input, and file handling
+- How to generate QR codes with Python
+- Error handling and extension management in file names

 ---